-- Acute disseminated encephalomyelitis (ADEM).
-This condition is a sudden inflammation of the brain and spinal cord.
+- Acute Disseminated Encephalomyelitis (ADEM): This condition is a sudden inflammation of the brain and spinal cord.

-- Brachial neuritis.
-Brachial neuritis affects nerves that control muscles in the shoulders, arms and hands.
+- Brachial Neuritis: Brachial neuritis affects nerves that control muscles in the shoulders, arms and hands.

-- Guillain-Barré syndrome.
-This disorder causes the immune system to attack the peripheral nerves that go from the spinal cord to the arms, hands, legs and feet.
+- Guillain-Barré Syndrome: This disorder causes the immune system to attack the peripheral nerves that go from the spinal cord to the arms, hands, legs and feet.

-- Shoulder pain.
-Shoulder injury related to vaccine administration, or SIRVA, happens when a vaccine is injected into the shoulder capsule instead of the deltoid muscle.
+- Shoulder Pain: Shoulder injury related to vaccine administration, or SIRVA, happens when a vaccine is injected into the shoulder capsule instead of the deltoid muscle.

-- Transverse myelitis.
-This condition causes the entire width of the spinal cord to become inflamed, resulting in weakness and numbness.
+- Transverse Myelitis: This condition causes the entire width of the spinal cord to become inflamed, resulting in weakness and numbness.

 Brachial Neuritis and Vaccines

-Brachial neuritis, also known as Parsonage-Turner syndrome, affects the brachial plexus, which contains nerves that control muscles in the shoulders, arms and hands.
+Brachial Neuritis, also known as Parsonage-Turner syndrome, affects the brachial plexus, which contains nerves that control muscles in the shoulders, arms, and hands.

-Brachial neuritis sometimes happens after an infection, a surgery, a lumbar puncture (spinal tap) or other tests or treatments.
+Brachial Neuritis sometimes happens after an infection, a surgery, a lumbar puncture (spinal tap), or other tests or treatments.
 Rarely, it can result after a vaccine.

 Symptoms can include:

-- Burning sensation
+- Burning sensation in arm after vaccine

-- Loss of function
+- Loss of function in arm after vaccine

 Transverse Myelitis and Vaccines

-With transverse myelitis, the entire width of the spinal cord becomes inflamed, leading to weakness, tingling and other problems.
+With Transverse Myelitis, the entire width of the spinal cord becomes inflamed, leading to weakness, tingling and other problems.

 The condition is caused by infections, autoimmune disorders and damage to the nerve fibers caused by the loss of myelin, or the protective sheath around nerves.
 In rare cases, transverse myelitis is related to vaccines.

-- Back pain
+- Back pain after vaccine

-- Bladder problems
+- Bladder problems after vaccine

-- Bowel problems
+- Bowel problems after vaccine

-- Limb weakness
+- Limb weakness after vaccine

-- Trouble with coordination
+- Trouble with coordination after vaccine

 How We Can Help With Your Nerve Damage and Pain Injury Claim

-Sands Anderson vaccine injury attorneys have the skills and experience to get you compensation for your vaccine injury.
+Sands Anderson vaccine injury attorneys have the skills and experience to get you compensation for your nerve damage vaccine injury.
 We will file your claim at no cost to you, and provide you with individualized attention throughout the VICP process.